muazzam27/Toaster/README.md

 # Toast Library
 [![](https://jitpack.io/v/muazzam27/Toaster.svg)](https://jitpack.io/#muazzam27/Toaster)

-A simple library to show toast messages in the application.
+A simple library in Kotlin to show toast messages in the application.

 Add it to your build.gradle with:
 ```gradle